Egbert2023/eaDirectives/README.md

 Directives for AngularJs
 1. eaMaskCode
 2. eaAccordeon
-3. eaLoadParams -
+3. eaPathLink
-4. eaNivi -
+4. eaNivi
-5. eaImgBox -
+5. eaAddHtml
-6. eaCookies -
+6. eaLoadJson
-7. eaPathLink -
+7. eaImgBox
+8. eaNews
+9. eaVideo
+10. eaCookies

-## eaMaskCode
+## 1. eaMaskCode
 The directive is an aid to displaying code as developers expect it to.
 You can put the e.g. Html code 'any-html-code' into the tag:
 ``html
  <ea-mask-code ea-mask-html>